magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 ## Known issues

 **Issue**: _JavaScript error when reCAPTCHA is disabled_.
-If reCAPTCHA is disabled for checkout, checkout proceeds, but Magento displays an `Uncaught TypeError` error in the console log:  This issue will be fixed in a later release. <!--- MC-42589 42649-->
+If reCAPTCHA is disabled for checkout, checkout proceeds, but Magento displays an `Uncaught TypeError` error in the console log.
+This issue will be fixed in a later release. <!--- MC-42589 42649-->

 **Issue**: _Content Security Policy error_.
 The storefront displays the following error in the console log: `The Content-Security-Policy directive frame-ancestors does not support the source expression unsafe-inline`.
 Storefront performance is not affected. <!--- MC-42613-->